• Skip to primary navigation

 Instructions

-• Make the Vegetable Curry: Heat 2tbsp oil and 1tbsp ghee; add bay leaf, cumin seeds and cook till seeds start to splutter.
-Add the onions and green chilies, cook till the onions are slightly browned around the edges.
+• Heat Instant Pot on 'Sauté' mode.
+When the pot is hot, add oil and ghee.
+Add bay leaves, cumin seeds and cook for 30 seconds.
+Next add the onions and green chilies, cook till the onions are slightly browned around the edges, about 4~5 minutes.

 Notes